machbase/machbase/content/en/neo/operations/service-linux.md

 user=machbase
 ```

-* Modify the user and paths according to your environment.
+* Modify the `user` and paths according to your environment.
-* In the above example, the `/data/log` folder must be created in advance.
+* In the above example, the log folder `/data/log` should exist in advance.

 ### Update Supervisor